bluesky/scanspec/README.rst

 |build_status| |coverage| |pypi_version| |readthedocs| |license|

-Specify step and flyscan paths using combinations of:
+Specify step and flyscan Paths using combinations of:

-- Single or Multidimensional ScanSpecs like Line or Spiral
+- Specs like Line or Spiral
 - Optionally Snaking
+- Zip or Product to compose
 - Masks with multiple Regions

-Serialize the ScanSpec rather than the points and reconstruct it on the server.
-It can them be iterated over like a cycler_, or scan Dimensions can be produced and sliced Views created to consume chunk by chunk.
+Serialize the Spec rather than the expanded Path and reconstruct it on the server.
+It can them be iterated over like a cycler_, or scan Dimensions can be produced and sliced Paths created to consume chunk by chunk.

 .. _cycler: https://matplotlib.org/cycler/